Shofol/shofol/README.md

 :gear: Tech Stack Used: Next.js, TailwindCSS, Contentful

 ## Beeblio:
 Beeblio is a vocabulary learning, sharing all in all management product.
 You can have it for your school, classroom, or family to learn vocabulary with your group.
 I have built this app from scratch and now adding more features to it.
+At first I've converted static HTML, CSS designs to React components.
+Then integrated APIs with the frontend, implemented Context API, implemented authentication through email, password and social login methods.

 :earth_africa: Live link: https://web.beebl.io
 <br/>